projectcontour/gimbal/docs/discoverer/kubernetes/README.md

 ## Overview

 The Kubernetes discoverer provides service discovery for a Kubernetes cluster.
-It does this by monitoring available Services and Endpoints for a single Kubernetes cluster and synchronizing them into the host Contour cluster.
+It does this by monitoring available Services and Endpoints for a single Kubernetes cluster and synchronizing them into the host Gimbal cluster.

 The Discoverer will leverage the watch feature of the Kubernetes API to receive changes dynamically, rather than having to poll the API.
 All available services & endpoints will be synchronized to the the same namespace matching the source system.